-- 2. The Medical Conditions Policy is supported by a clear communication plan for staff, parents, carers and other key stakeholders to ensure its full implementation. - Parents/carers are informed about the medical conditions policy via the school's website, where it is available all year round and by including the policy within the school's prospectus information. - School staff are informed and regularly reminded about the school's medical conditions policy through scheduled medical conditions updates; - through the key principles of the policy being displayed in several prominent staff areas; - the designated person, Head Teacher, Deputy Head teacher or Phase Leader will inform supply and temporary staff of the policy and their responsibilities including who is the designated person, any medical needs or Individual Health Plans related to the children in their care and how to respond in emergencies; - The designated person, Head Teacher, Deputy Head, Family Support Worker or Phase Leader will make staff aware of any Individual Health Plans as they relate to their teaching/supervision groups. - 3.
-Relevant staff understand and are updated in what to do in an emergency for the most common serious medical conditions at this school. - Staff at this school understand their duty of care to pupils both during and at either side of the school day in the event of an emergency.
+2. The Medical Conditions Policy is supported by a clear communication plan for staff, parents, carers and other key stakeholders to ensure its full implementation.

+- Parents/carers are informed about the medical conditions policy via the school's website, where it is available all year round and by including the policy within the school's prospectus information. - School staff are informed and regularly reminded about the school's medical conditions policy through scheduled medical conditions updates: - through the key principles of the policy being displayed in several prominent staff areas: - the designated person, Head Teacher, Assistant Head Teachers or Early Years Manager will inform supply and temporary staff of the policy and their responsibilities including who is the designated person, any medical needs or IHPs related to the children in their care and how to respond in emergencies: - The designated person, Head Teacher, Assistant Head Teachers, Family Support Worker or Early Years Manager will make staff aware of any IHPs as they relate to their teaching/supervision groups.

+3. Relevant staff understand and are updated in what to do in an emergency for the most common serious medical conditions at this school.

+- Staff at this school understand their duty of care to pupils both during and at either side of the school day in the event of an emergency.
 In an emergency situation school staff are required under common law duty of care to act like any reasonably prudent parent/carer.
 This may include administering medication. - Staff receive updates at least once every two years for asthma, diabetes and other medical needs and know how to act in an emergency.
-Additional training is prioritised for key staff members who work with children who have specific medical conditions supported by an Individual Health Plan.
-Individual Health Plans will be reviewed termly.

-- The action required for staff to take in an emergency for the common serious conditions at this school is displayed in classrooms, staffroom and on the school website. - This school uses Individual Health Plans to inform appropriate staff of pupils with complex health needs in their care who may need emergency care - This school has procedures in place so that a copy of the pupil's Individual Health Plan is sent to the emergency care setting with the pupil.
+Additional training is prioritised for key staff members who work with children who have specific medical conditions supported by an IHP which will be reviewed termly. - The action required for staff to take in an emergency for the common serious conditions at this school is displayed in classrooms, staffroom and on the school website. - This school uses IHPs to inform appropriate staff of pupils with complex health needs in their care who may need emergency care

+- This school has procedures in place so that a copy of the pupil's IHP is sent to the emergency care setting with the pupil.
 On occasions when this is not possible, the form is sent or the information on it is communicated to the emergency care setting as soon as possible. - If a pupil needs to be taken to hospital, a member of staff will always accompany them until a parent arrives.
 The school will try to ensure that the staff member will be one the pupil knows.
-The staff member concerned should inform a member of the school's Senior Leadership Team - 4.
-The school has clear guidance on the administration of medication at school.
+The staff member concerned should inform a member of the school's Senior Leadership Team

+4. The school has clear guidance on the administration of medication at school.